krfong916/swe-ultimate-funk-mix/front-end/javascript/this_objects_and_classes.md

 ### This
 The `this` keyword is a special mechanism in Javascript - it allows us to implicitly pass reference values to other objects.
 It is a source of frustration for many developer's, but it's not as complicated as they make it out to be.
 In this section, we'll cover the `this` keyword, how it functions, why it's useful, and how it can help us write more expressive code. <br>
-&nbsp;&nbsp;&nbsp;&nbsp; `this` **has nothing to do with *where* a function is declared, but everything to do with *how* a function is called.** When a function is invoked, an execution context (also activation record) is created.
+<br/>`this` **has nothing to do with *where* a function is declared, but everything to do with *how* a function is called.** When a function is invoked, an execution context (also activation record) is created.
 The execution context contains information about where the function is called from, this is known as the call-stack.
 To summarize, `this` is a binding that's made when a function is invoked.
 What it references is determined entirely by the call-site of where the function is called

 ### TL;DR
 ### This is in the global context